 To acquire the funds needed for agricultural development, the taxation of agricultural exports and imports was improved, allowing the Cattle Farming Development Fund to be established along with the Pig Farming Development Fund in 1935.

-Estonia’s main trading partners the UK and Germany in the 1930s
+The UK and Germany main trading partners in the 1930s

 Before World War II, large and medium-sized industries in Estonia employed around 60,000 workers, the majority in the textiles industry, followed by metals and engineering, construction, food, drink and condiments, timber and cellulose, clothing and fancy goods.
 Thousands of people were employed in the rapidly developing chemicals and minerals industry as well as quarries and mines.
 Only 1,200 people worked in power stations and gas and water supply.